The Amazing Nash Healey Hudson & AMC Rambler Torque Tube Drive

 Transmission leak?
 You need a good torque tube stabilizer trunnion for a safe, straight, reliable drive.

-An old, worn or bad stabilizer trunnion will fail and disable your vehicle!
+An old, worn or bad stabilizer trunnion will fail and will disable your vehicle!

 In a torque tube drive car, power is directly transmitted from the rear wheels through the covered drive shaft, (torque tube), through the transmission body and engine assembly through the torque tube trunnion.
 An old or defective trunnion will cause the rear wheels to steer the car.
 They will move front to back and left to right under the coil springs, because the torque tube flexes at the trunion.
 The body simply rests on the rear coil springs, and will start to bobble.
 The car becomes unstable and control varies from poor to very difficult.
 Instead of being safe and rigid, the drive line behaves like a rubber band.